Confidence Fields and Human-in-the-Loop Routing for LLM Extraction Pipelines

 "maximum": 1,

-"description": "Model self-reported confidence in this extraction (0 = uncertain, 1 = certain)"
+"description": "Self-reported confidence in this extraction (0 = highly uncertain, 1 = certain).
+Rate lower when the source text is ambiguous, truncated, or contradictory."

 }